 Ok I know budgeting is boring, right?
 But saving money should always start with a budget.

 The main purpose of creating a budget is not to restrict your spending and make you miserable but it’s to track what you’re spending and get a full picture of your grocery expenses.

 Are you spending $100 a month on Twinkies??
 Chips?
 It’s possible and you just don’t know it because you’ve never actually taken the time to sit down and create a budget.

 Start by tracking how much you’re spending on groceries for a few weeks.

-Save your receipts, use a tracking app or just write it down on a tracking worksheet or an expense tracker (available in the freebie library).
+Save your receipts, use a tracking app or just write it down on a tracking worksheet or an expense tracker (all available in my shop).
 You may want to get right to the saving but seeing what you’re spending is a real eye-opener.

 You can even go as far as breaking it down and figuring out what you’re spending in each area like meat, produce, snacks, etc. This will give you an idea of what to cut down on.

 From there, come up with a weekly or monthly budget.
-If you’ve tracked your spending for a month and you were spending $700 on food than try cutting it by $100 at first.
+If you’ve tracked your spending for a month and you were spending $700 on food then try cutting it by $100 at first.
 That’s $25 a week and should be doable.
-Allot that money for groceries and whatever you do don’t go over it!
 The next few tips will help you with this.

 Next, try cutting back your budget by another $50 per month.
 Keep cutting it down further and see how low you can go.
-I have had many people tell me that they have cut their grocery spending by 50% just by creating a budget and using the tips I am going to share with you below.
+I have had many people tell me that they have cut their grocery spending by 50% just by creating a budget and using the tips I’m going to share with you below.

 Now let’s go over ways you can cut your grocery spending!